July 3, 2017 | Last updated: January 7, 2019

 Begin with forking our demo project from GitHub: github.com/buddy-works/node-demo

-The project is Node-based, but you can use any JavaScript project instead if you like.
+The project is Node-based, and feel free to fork it from our public git repo, or just use any JavaScript project instead if you like.

 Synchronize the Git project

-Pipelines let you plan and execute actions that will build and test your app and deploy it to the server.
+Pipelines let you plan and execute actions that will build, run automated tests of your app and deploy it to the server.
 This way you're able to release stable software more frequently which is one of the main goals of Continuous Integration.
-Let's create a pipeline that will test and deliver your app on every push to branch in the repository:
+Let's create a pipeline that will test and deliver your node application on every push to branch in the repository:

-Now we need to configure an action that will run the tests.
-Buddy uses Docker containers with pre-installed tools (apps, frameworks, etc.) that you can modify to your liking.
+Now we need to annd configure an action in our pipeline, that will run the tests.
+Buddy utilizes Docker containers with pre-installed tools (apps, frameworks, etc.) that you can modify to best fit your testing process.

 Select Node from the action list: